thegreekgeek/pdpl-cli/docs/commands.md

 ## `pdpl api:info APINAME`

-Display info for a specific API
+Display info for an API

 ```
 USAGE